-- (5) Legally existing accessory structures.
-Legally existing accessory structures may be permitted to remain without the establishment of a main building at the time of subdivision/land split/zoning approval, subject to the following: - (a) The accessory structure is locked and made safe, with all openings being boarded up prior to the establishment of the main use; - (b) The accessory structure is not used for storage or any other purpose prior to the securing of a permit for the establishment of the main use; - (c) The accessory structure is in compliance with city building and zoning codes, including setback and design requirements; - (d) The accessory structure is not being used for dwelling purposes, including sleeping, living, or cooking activities. - (6) Overseas shipping containers. - (a) Number allowed.
-No more than 1 overseas shipping container shall be allowed on any residential property, with the exception of 1 additional emergency use container. - (b) Size limit.
-RS-GR, RS-54 and RS-54M zoned properties may have 1 container, not exceeding 320 square feet in size. - (c) Screening requirements.
-If the bottom 6 feet of a permanent container is visible to adjacent properties or a public right-of-way or easement, the property owner shall install xeriscape landscape screening to buffer that visible view, with a minimal initial planting height of 4 feet, and a minimum plant spacing distance of 2 feet. - (D) Business and public-institutional zoned properties (i.e., B-l.
-B-2.
-B-3, B-4, B-5 and PI). - (1) Use.
-Accessory structures shall only be used for storage of materials for the primary business, or for the temporary storage of equipment and materials during general construction at the business or institutional building location, provided such activity is authorized by a valid permit issued to a duly licensed and bonded contractor who has obtained a city business and privilege tax license.
-If used for temporary storage during general construction, the accessory structure shall be removed within 30 calendar days from the date of issuance of the certificate of occupancy.
-The accessory structure(s) shall not be connected to utilities.
+- 5. Legally Existing Accessory Structures.
+Legally existing accessory structures may be permitted to remain without the establishment of a main building at the time of subdivision/land split/zoning approval subject to the following: - a.
+The accessory structure is locked and made safe with all openings being boarded up prior to the establishment of the main use. - b.
+The accessory structure is not used for storage or any other purpose prior to the securing of a permit for the establishment of the main use. - c.
+The accessory structure is in compliance with city building and zoning codes, including setback and design requirements. - d.
+The accessory structure is not being used for dwelling purposes, including sleeping, living, or cooking activities.

+6. Overseas Shipping Containers.

+i.
+Number Allowed.
+No more than one overseas shipping container shall be allowed on any residential property with the exception of one additional emergency use container.

+ii.
+Size Limit.

+- 1. RS-GR, RS-54 and RS-54M zoned properties may have one container not exceeding 320 square feet in size. - 2.
+All other residential zoning districts, except MHP and RVP zoned properties, may have one container not exceeding 160 square feet in size. - iii.
+Screening Requirements.
+If the bottom (6) feet of a permanent container is visible to adjacent properties or a public right-of-way or easement, the property owner shall install xeriscape landscape screening to buffer that visible view, with a minimal initial planting height of 4 feet and a minimum plant spacing distance of 2 feet. - D. Business and Public-Institutional Zoned Properties (i.e., B-1, B-2, B-3, B-4, B-5 and PI).